of Pages

 The result is a series of books that don’t simply recount China’s history but also leave readers with a nuanced understanding of the forces that shaped and continue to shape a great nation.

-Four volumes cover all the great dynasties, upheavals, population movements, and political alliances and rivalries from ancient times up to the modern age.
+Five volumes cover all the great dynasties, upheavals, population movements, and political alliances and rivalries from ancient times up to the modern age.
 Each volume includes a handy timeline.

 "A great way to learn about China's vast history!"